 As many different types of malware can be used to target websites, there aren’t necessarily universal signs of a malware attack.
 That said, be prepared to learn how to detect malware and to take action if you notice any of the following general signs that malware could be present on your site:

 Search engine blacklisting.
 Chances are you’ve already been infected if you’re scouring the web for tips on how to remove a domain from a blacklist.

 Here’s why: Google and other popular search engines will send out bots to crawl your site so that it appears in search results.
 This process is generally referred to as indexing.
 These bots can also detect malware infections.
 If malware is found, the search engine will blacklist your site, placing a “THIS SITE MIGHT BE HACKED” warning in the search results next to your URL (unfortunately, blacklisting doesn’t protect site owners).
 Blacklisting is a reliable sign because it occurs only when a search engine finds definitive evidence of malware on a website.

-If you’ve been blacklisted, you can find pointers on removing that malware in the content below.
+If you’ve been blacklisted, you can find pointers on how to remove malware in the content below.

 Web hosting suspension.
 If your website is suspended, it means your hosting provider has temporarily taken it offline.
 Website hosts might suspend a site for myriad reasons, but one of the most popular is to protect their servers from malware or spam.

 You can think of hosting providers as owners of an apartment building and websites as the individual units within that building: from cheap shared web hosting providers to expensive dedicated server providers, they are responsible for ensuring the security of the entire server, but you’re responsible for the maintenance of your website.
 Your provider will run regular scans on your site and alert you if it’s infected.
 Website redirect malware, SEO spam, and phishing can all harm visitors to your site — so your provider will take it offline as a precaution.